 Many people believe that Dhanu Yatra has been a way of celebrating freedom of the newly formed India, the end of Kansa signifying the vanquished Britishers.
-It is said that this tradition was started by a few labour class workers sometime in 1948.
+It is said that this tradition was started by a few labor class workers sometime in 1948.

-With the onset of this festival, one can witness a great number of tourists and devotees flocking in the region to witness a slice of life of their beloved Lord Krishna.
+With the onset of this festival, one can witness a great number of tourists and devotees flocking in the region to witness a slice of the life of their beloved Lord Krishna.
 The event is sprinkled throughout with a variety of local performances.

 Bargarh might not get the limelight tourism wise but it still has a fair share of tourist attractions that will certainly stay in your heart forever.
 Some of them are Debrigarh, Nrusinghanath Temple, and Baseikela Gada.
 You can reach here conveniently by airways, roadways, and railways.
 From Delhi, Bangalore, Kolkata, and Mumbai you will need to cover a distance of about 1,386 km, 1,601 km, 712km, and 1,446 km respectively.
 Below we have listed some best travel options that you must consider if planning a visit to Bargarh.

 By Air.
 Bargarh doesn’t have any airport of its own.
 The nearest airport is situated in Raipur situated at an approximate distance of about 210 km.
-Named as the Swami Vivekananda Airport, it is fairly well connected with other Indian cities.
+Named the Swami Vivekananda Airport, it is fairly well connected with other Indian cities.